tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/Activities/01-Stu_Activate_Network/README.md

   geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc
   ```

+  Substitute the "SEALER_ONE_ADDRESS" with the the public address of the first node that was created in the previous session.
 We enable the `--rpc` flag on the first node to talk to it later.
 This defaults to port `8545`.
   We need to unlock the node's account to enable it to sign blocks.

   **NOTE**: If you receive the error - _Fatal: Account unlock with HTTP access is forbidden!_ - complete the following additional steps: